Trails for everyone, forever

 Mileage: 4.0 miles, roundtrip

-Spokane State Park is popular all year long, but this winter-only route from Bald Knob campground looks extra lovely with a heaping of powder.
+Spokane State Park is popular all year long, but this winter-only route from Bald Knob Campground looks extra lovely with a heaping of powder.
 Once on the summit, snowshoers are welcome to hike to the access point near the top of chair one, crossing at the gate, in order to visit the 1934 Vista House.
 The ski area operates a winter-only weekend concession stand inside, so get a cup of hot cocoa & relax by the fireplace before retracing one's steps or opting for more exploring on the park's extensive trail system.